 A composite brings the benefits of vinyl with the look of wood.
-If you have a historic home that a modern vinyl window wouldn't look good in, this is a great option. more expensive than vinyl but more affordable than wood.
+If you have a historic home that a modern vinyl window wouldn't look good in, this is a great option.
+They are more expensive than vinyl, but more affordable than wood.

-Vinyl replacement windows are the best bang for your buck, There are inexpensive double pane options that are a huge improvement over what you have or a Triple pane with insulated frame and sashes and any where in between.
+Vinyl window replacements are the best bang for your buck.
+There are inexpensive double pane options that can be a huge improvement over what you have, or a triple pane with insulated frame and sashes, and any where in between.
 They are available in a multitude of colors as well as wood grain finishes.

 Hands down, a triple pane window is the most energy efficient window option.
-They will keep your home the most comfortable, will be the least likely to exhibit condensation and will do the best job of keeping out the sound as well as intruders.
-If energy loss is a bigger concern than comfort or noise and condensation are not concerning to you, then a well insulated double pane may be a better choice for you.
-Let us help you figure out what fits you long and short term goals and meets your budget.
+They will keep your home the most comfortable, will be the least likely to exhibit condensation, and will do the best job of keeping sound and intruders out.
+If energy loss is a bigger concern than comfort or noise and condensation are not concerning to you, then a well insulated double pane may be a better choice.
+Let us help you figure out what fits your long and short term goals and meets your budget.